 The question of medical marijuana

 Neither the American Medical Association, the Food and Drug Administration, nor the National Council on Alcoholism and Drug Dependence endorse the sale of medical marijuana (not including the FDA-approved medications dronabinol and nabilone).
-Unlike almost all other pharmaceuticals, medical marijuana has not undergone rigorous testing, and products sold at dispensaries may be unreliably labeled or have inconsistent doses.
+Unlike almost all other pharmaceuticals, medical marijuana has not undergone rigorous testing.
+The products sold at dispensaries may be unreliably labeled or have inconsistent doses.
 Lack of research leaves physicians who endorse medical marijuana cards for their patients with little direction to give regarding use.
-Given this lack of oversight, simply having a medical marijuana card does not provide a free-rein pass for marijuana use and can provide a stumbling block for accurately diagnosing a use disorder.
+Given this lack of oversight, simply having a medical marijuana card does not provide a free-rein pass for marijuana use.
+It can even provide a stumbling block for accurately diagnosing a use disorder.